zhezhangsh/MyMethods/scRNAseq_10X.md

 **Standard integration**

 This method is preferred when systematic bias or batch effect between libraries is not substantial.
+The integration starts with normalizing read count matrixand selecting high variance genes of individual libraries.

 # References